- 5 Best Cat Trees for Large Cats

 Dimensions and Number of Levels

-The height and number of levels are often overlooked, but make sure the highest point isn’t too high up the ceiling.
+Cat owners overlook the height and number of levels a cat tree has.
+It is essential to ensure the highest point of a cat stand isn’t too high up the ceiling.

-Cat trees are made using different materials, depending on brand and design.
-It is highly likely that your cat would use the tree daily, so it’s best to double-check if the materials used are stable, sturdy, and high quality.
+Your cat would likely use the tree daily, so it’s best to double-check if the materials used are stable, sturdy, and of high quality.

 What’s the Best Large Cat Tree?

 Unfortunately, I can’t say.
-Your one-of-a-kind cat deserves a cat tower explicitly chosen for her.
+Your one-of-a-kind cat deserves a cat tower explicitly bought for its comfort.

-Hopefully, this buying guide has armed you with all the information you need to choose the purrfect one.
+Hopefully, this buying guide has provided you with all the information you need to choose the perfect cat tree.